Azure-Samples/azure-search-knowledge-mining/01 - Search Index Creation/Create-Index-AzurePortal.md

 #### 3.2 Follow the wizard to connect to your storage account

+Keep the defaults and use `Choose an existing connection` to connect to your storage container with your data:

 ![screenshot](../images/createindex-step3.PNG)

 ### 4.0 Add Cognitive Skills

 #### 4.1 Attach Cognitive Services

+An Cognitive Services reosurce should have been automatically provisioned, just select it.
+If it has not been provisioned successfully, use the `Create new Cognitive Services resource` link and create one:

 ![screenshot](../images/createindex-step4.PNG)

 #### 4.2 Add enrichments

+Select the enrichments you want to add.
+Please note that the `Extract personally identifiable information` skill currently does only support English documents.
+Some of the sample data is currently in different languages, hence do not enable it when you use the [sample documents](../sample_documents) from this repo.

 ![screenshot](../images/createindex-step5.PNG)